 Sponsors: Delegate Korman and Senator Zucker

-This bill mandates beginning in 2024 all contracts for state-purchased buses need to be for zero-emission vehicles, leading to a complete transition of the fleet by 2035.
-While the initial monetary outlay for electric buses is higher than their diesel counterparts, the long-term savings in fuel, operation, and maintenance costs makes zero-emission vehicles a more cost-effective investment over the lifetime of the vehicles.
+This bill mandates beginning in 2023 all contracts for state-purchased buses need to be for zero-emission vehicles, leading to a complete transition of the fleet.
+While the initial monetary outlay for zero-emission buses is higher than their diesel counterparts, the long-term savings in fuel, operation, and maintenance costs makes zero-emission vehicles a more cost-effective investment over the lifetime of the vehicles.
 More importantly, transitioning to zero-emission buses will reduce the health and environmental risks from air pollution caused by diesel fumes.

 Note: The provisions in this bill are also included in the Climate Solutions Now bill.